 Barbara Bradley Baekgaard and Patricia Miller founded the Company in 1982 in Fort Wayne, Indiana.
 Ms. Baekgaard is an employee and director of the Company.
-Ms. Miller served as a Company director until August 2019.
-P. Michael Miller, a director, is the husband of Ms. Miller.
-Robert J. Hall, our Chairman, is the son-in-law of Ms. Baekgaard.
+Robert J. Hall, our Chair, is the son-in-law of Ms. Baekgaard.

 COPIES OF GOVERNANCE DOCUMENTS